johnrkriter/sdk-python/README.md

 # Introduction

 This is the python SDK for the InCountry storage network.
-Sign up for a free account at https://incountry.com, then take note of your Zone ID and API key.
+Sign up for a free account at https://incountry.com, then copy your Environment ID (the UUID) and the API key.

 # Installation